Energy direct debits help

 According to regulator Ofgem, suppliers must refund accumulated credit, though it doesn't say how much it thinks is fair.

 That said, you may still have to chase.
 If you think you're owed, call and ask for your cash back.
-Quote condition 27 of the Gas Supply Licence, which states credits must be refunded and direct debits fair.
-If it won't reset it, you're entitled to a full explanation, and you can complain to the ombudsman.
+Quote condition 27 of the Gas Supply Licence, which states credits must be refunded and Direct Debits fair.
+If it won't reset it, you're entitled to a full explanation, and you can complain to the Energy Ombudsman.

-You have a right to ask for an explanation of why your direct debit is set at a certain level, so call up and do it.
-If you're always in credit and it isn't just seasonal, or it's going up out of all proportion to the price cap rise, politely request the direct debit be lowered to reflect your ACTUAL annual usage and meter readings.
+You have a right to ask for an explanation of why your Direct Debit is set at a certain level, so call up and do it.
+If you're always in credit and it isn't just due seasonal changes to your usage, politely request the Direct Debit be lowered to reflect your ACTUAL annual usage and meter readings.

 Do remember that electricity and gas companies rightly should err very slightly on the side of overpayment rather than underpayment, as otherwise you could get a shock at the end of the year with a big catch-up bill.
 If you're unsuccessful, see the next step.